-Tufts Recycles! was launched by students in 1990 and today is a robust program of the Facilities Services department on all three campuses.
+The Tufts Recycling & Waste Management program began in 1990 as a student-run initiative and has grown into a comprehensive program managed by Facilities Services.
 Recycling bins for cardboard, paper, bottles and cans are located throughout all of the university’s administrative and academic buildings.
-Tufts Recycles! works closely with our custodial contractor UGL, and the recycling contractors, Save That Stuff and Herb’s Disposal, to ensure that campus recycling reaches its fullest potential.
+Tufts Recycles! works closely with our custodial contractor DTZ, and the recycling contractors, Save That Stuff and Herb’s Disposal, to ensure that campus recycling reaches its fullest potential.
 Tufts Recycles! strives to be at the forefront of promoting the wise use and conservation of resources.
 Its goal is to bring all campuses to “zero-waste” status.

 The Path to Zero Waste